mstksg/inCode/copy/entries/heroku-precompile.md

 Heroku enforces a hard time-out limit of **fifteen minutes** for all of its apps to compile and deploy.
-And because *cabal* needs time to download and compile every dependency, a typical non-trivial app (like a blog) would reach this limit very quickly with only a [modest amount][deps] of dependencies.
+And because *cabal* needs time to download and compile every dependency, a typical non-trivial app (like a blog) would reach this limit very quickly with only a [modest amount of dependencies][deps].

 [deps]: https://github.com/mstksg/blog/blob/master/blog.cabal#L20-52